 The accounting profession has always been challenging and demanding, requiring much time, dedication, and attention to detail.
 However, in recent years, there has been a growing trend of accountants quitting their jobs and leaving the industry altogether.
 And there are fewer students graduating with accounting degrees.
 This trend is concerning for firms, clients, and the industry as a whole.
-Let's look at some data points that explain why accountants quit.
+Let's look at some data points that explain why accountants quit and why a CPA shortage might be upon us.

 1. Long hours and burnout